ka ʻimi ana

 ICF PCC Coach, Mentor Coach, & Bodyworker

 I have always had a deep love for and relationship with my home in the pae ʻāina (Hawaiʻi) despite my diasporic experience of being born on the continent.
-I have always been clear where I am from, but also wrestled to understand place, belonging, and identity as a mainland Hawaiian.
+I was clear that he Hawaiʻi au, but also wrestled to understand place, belonging, and identity as a mainland Hawaiian.

 I began practicing Somatics in 2013.
 The work helped me explore the questions and contradictions I held within my racial identity.
 And it gave me the resources I needed to seek out support that could help me with my trauma.
 I practiced listening for and building trust in my own wisdom.
 I learned to operate from a centered and honest place, to speak my longings and requests into the world, and to create practices that move me closer to them.